belindamo/quartz/content/🔗/Fiction/magic.md

 “Of course.
 If you're ever around again let me know.”

 She felt a little bad about hiding her identity.
-She gave the boy a hug and a kiss on the cheek, as was customary in the Capitol.
+She gave the boy a kiss on the cheek, as was customary in the Capitol.

 Kal slipped away to sneak into the temple.
 She heard voices inside.